The History of Pugs in Ancient China

 Pugs in Ancient China

 Pugs were most likely originally bred as lap dogs for Chinese monarchs and were originally known as the lo-chiang-sze, or the foo dog.
 It is unclear as to how long ago the breed actually first appeared.
 Some believe that pugs date back to the Han and Tang Dynasty around 150 BCE, whereas others place the date back even further to the Shang Dynasty around 400 BCE (Pug).
 Some sources place the origins of the pug as far back as the Chou Dynasty between 827 and 782 BCE (Swainston-Goodger 11).
-Confucius may have made reference to the breed around 551 BCE, when he wrote about a breed of “short mouthed dogs” (Sutherland).
+Confucius may have referenced the breed around 551 BCE when he wrote about a breed of “short mouthed dogs” (Sutherland).

 The breed was “refined for centuries for the sole purpose of entertaining the inhabitants of the Imperial City” (Pug History).
 Many early emperors were known to have kept pugs in their company.
 Emperor Ling To was said to have given his female pugs the same rank as his wives (Sutherland).
 Emperor Qin Shi Huang is believed to have destroyed all records, scrolls, and art depicting the pug during his reign between 221 and 210 BCE (Pug).
 When pug puppies were born, their forehead wrinkles would be inspected for a W shape that resembled the Chinese character for "prince," which was the most highly favored wrinkle configuration (Sutherland).